Unemployment in the United Kingdom: The UK unemployment rate

 In the UK the official unemployment rate is defined as the percentage of the labour force that is classed as unemployed.

 The denominator here is also known as the "Labour Force" or the "Economically Active Population".

 In the three months to February 2017 there were 33.4 million people in the UK labour force and 1.56 million people classed as unemployed.
 These figures gave an official UK unemployment rate of 4.7%.

 UK unemployment rates consistent with this definition are available from 1971.
 Considering this consistent time series, the highest unemployment rate recorded since 1971 was 11.9% in 1984 and the lowest was 3.4% in late 1973/early 1974.

 Data consistent with current international definitions is not available for years before 1971 due to there not being a Labour Force Survey before this time.

 There is some data available on UK unemployment rates from before 1971 but it is not consistent with the current international definitions as it is more closely related to the Claimant Count.

+UK unemployment surged to a two-year high of 4.4%, with job vacancies dropping by 12,000 to 904,000 in 2024.
+Despite the weakening job market, wage growth remained strong at 6%, outpacing inflation with a 2.9% real-terms increase.
+The Bank of England monitored these trends closely as it aimed to reduce inflation to 2%, which dipped to 2.3% in April 2024.
+Economists noted uncertainties in the ONS unemployment figures due to changes in the labour force survey.
+HM Revenue & Customs data also indicated a cooling job market, with payroll employment dropping by 3,000 and a rise in economic inactivity to 22.3%.
+Additionally, 17,000 working days were lost due to strikes in April 2024.